What is anti-islanding and why do you need to test if your inverters anti-islanding protection is working?

 We are Clean Energy Council accredited PV solar system installers and therefore are qualified to undertake the periodic anti-islanding testing requirements outlined by Evoenergy.

 The normal operation of the inverter will be verified, and then the inverter will be disconnected from the grid

 The inverter should detect this condition and stop sending electricity into the grid.
 The electrician will monitor the output voltage of the inverter to confirm that it is not energised once the grid is disconnected.

-The standard price for a residential solar system anti-islanding test within the ACT is $132.00 (GST Inclusive) per solar inverter.
+The standard price for a residential solar system anti-islanding test within the ACT is $135.00 (GST Inclusive, payment via bank transfer, cheque or cash) per solar inverter.
 Other pricing will be negotiated if you have more than one solar inverter.